 Ricoh WG-50 Review | Shooting Videos

 The WG-50 also shoots video, although it has a fairly limited range of options for it.
 You can choose 1080p30 or 720p60 or 720p30.
 You can choose whether or not to enable shake reduction, and you can enable an option to suppress wind noise.
 The video quality isn't bad, but it's also not great.
-If you're shooting primarily video, you'll probably be better off looking at something like a
+If you're shooting primarily video, you'll probably be better off looking at something like a GoPro.
+But the WG-50 is quite capable for occasional video shooting.

 Ricoh WG-50 Review | Zoom